Having control of your retirement savings helps you move into the next stage of your life with confidence.

 - Broker and financial advice fees.

-The fees and costs that you incur running and managing your SMSF (and the transaction costs that you pay each time you buy and sell your investments) have a direct impact on the returns you can expect to generate with an SMSF.
-Data from the Australian Tax Office (ATO) shows that for SMSFs with balances under $200,000 reported a negative average return on assets (refer to table).
+The fees and costs that you incur running and managing your SMSF (and the transaction costs that you pay each time you buy and sell your investments) have a direct impact on the returns you can expect to generate.
+Data from the Australian Tax Office (ATO) shows that for SMSFs with balances under $2 million reported a negative average return on assets (refer to table).

-The average annual operating expenses and average return on assets by SMSF fund size in 2018.
+The average annual total expenses and average return on assets by SMSF fund size in 2020.

 Managing an SMSF